Preparing for the Collapse of the Petrodollar System

 But that’s not all.

 The United States government benefits from a global demand for U.S. dollars.
 How?
-Because a global demand for dollars gives the Federal government a “permission slip” to print more.
+It’s because a global demand for dollars gives the Federal government a “permission slip” to print more.
 After all, we can’t let our global friends down, can we?
 If they "need" dollars, then let's print some more dollars for them.

 Is it a coincidence that printing dollars is the U.S. government's preferred method of dealing with our nation's economic problems?